Qumulo/docs/qq-cli-command-guide/smb/smb_modify_settings.md

 ```

 #### To Enable SMB3 Negotiation
-Run the `qq smb_modify_settings1` command and specify the supported SMB dialects.
+Run the `qq smb_modify_settings` command and specify the supported SMB dialects.
 For example:

 ```bash
 qq smb_modify_settings \